 You can cancel your membership near the end of your year term and then re-pledge at a lower-tier option once the year has passed.

 I think I was overcharged – how can I check?

 If you believe that you’ve been overcharged, the first thing to do is check your payment statement with your Billing history on Patreon.
 Going through a few months of billing months may help you confirm where the additional amount is coming from – declining bills that process later can be alarming if you don’t know what it’s for.

 If you have separate charges on your payment statement that don’t add up, you may have more than one account triggering charges.
 Please log out and then use password reset.
 You can enter other email addresses you own outside of your known account.
-If you get the message that we’ve sent you a password reset link on one of your other emails, you also have an account with that email address.
+If you receive a message saying that we’ve sent you a password reset link to one of your other emails, you also have an account with that email address.